BANKING LEGISLATION-1

 1.1 Learning how the law-making process in banking and finance works, at national, European and international level.

-1.3 Learning and understanding the supervisory practices.
+1.3 Learning and understanding the supervisory practices and how banking supervision works, in all its different aspects.

 2. Applied skills of knowledge and understanding